NebraskaJS/nebraskajs.com/README.md

 Web site for Nebraska programmers dedicated to the JavaScript programming language.

+### Building the Site

+Using [Jekyll](https://github.com/mojombo/jekyll).
+Just run the following command from the root directory.

+    jekyll

+Output is generated into the `_site` directory.
+As is, the site's hierarchy (subfolders for posts) means that all of the resources are referenced using absolute urls and the site must be hosted at `/`.
+Set up a Virtual Host for the `_site` directory and modify your `/etc/hosts` to map that to a local development domain of your choosing.

 ### Logo Image Guidelines

 Changes to the Logo must be updated at these locations: